-Source: World Bank, Guinness Global Investors calculations as at 31.12.2021
+Source: World Bank, Guinness Global Investors calculations

 We argue that despite China's large economy there is still much more room for economic growth.
 If we look at GDP per capita we see the average income in the country is just over \$12,000.
 This compares to \$40,000 - \$50,000 in most developed economies and \$69,000 in the US.
 So while the Chinese economy is large in the absolute sense, the average consumer has just entered the middle class.